Race Officer & Assistant RO - Hints, Tips and Guides

 - Avoid fetches unless absolutely necessary.
-They serve no purpose.

-- Bear in mind that the round yellow buoys are fixed, so if using as windward or leeward marks, ensure that the other end of the leg is a mark which can be moved in either direction to maintain an accurate beat or run.
+- Bear in mind that the round lettered buoys are fixed, so if using as windward or leeward marks, ensure that the other end of the leg is a mark which can be moved in either direction to maintain an accurate beat or run.

 - Do not assume that the wind you observe on the bank by the Clubhouse or Race Hut is consistent across the lake.
 Go on the water to make observations before setting the course.
 Do not put 'pointless' marks in the course, which serve little or no purpose.